yowjian/build/environment_setup.md

-# Development Server HW/SW Configuration
+# CLOSURE Development Server HW/SW Configuration
 CLOSURE utilizes a number of open-source libraries, tools, and sources to support the various sub-modules.
 We do not have strict version dependencies (other than LLVM as described below).
 Standard install processes are employed (apt install, pip3 install, etc.).
 Main, Restricted, Universe, and Multiverse Ubuntu repositories are required.

 ## Hardware